Joeseff6/Task-Tracker/README.md

 - [ ] User can set tasks to deliver a reminder
 - [ ] The reminding task will deliver a reminder at a specified time prior to task start
 - [ ] User is able to logout and end session
+- [ ] Application will be responsive in both Desktop and Mobile resolutions